The janus API for Python Calling

 this document the domain of such truth values is

-.
+identified by Truth.
 Failure of a Prolog goal

-is denoted by the Python boolean false
+is denoted by the Python boolean false.
+In

 Prologs that don’t support the well-founded semantics,